Balša Koprivica: Partizan (2021–2025)

-Bahçeşehir Koleji (2025–present)
+Bahçeşehir Koleji (2025–2026)

 On June 27, 2025, he signed with Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL).
+Over 15 games in the Turkish League, Koprivica averaged 5.7 points and 3.5 rebounds on 63.5% shooting from the field; with similar stats in the EuroCup.

+San Pablo Burgos (2026–present)

+On August 3, 2026, he signed with San Pablo Burgos of the Liga ACB and the EuroCup.

 NBA draft rights

 Koprivica was selected with the 57th overall pick by the Charlotte Hornets in the 2021 NBA draft and traded to the Detroit Pistons for Mason Plumlee and JT Thor, the 37th overall pick of the 2021 draft.
 In August 2021, he joined the Pistons for the NBA Summer League.
 On August 11, he made his debut in the Summer League in a 111–91 loss to the Houston Rockets in which he posted 2 points and a rebound in 4 minutes.

 Koprivica joined the Pistons for the 2022 NBA Summer League.

 On June 30, 2023, the Pistons traded the draft rights to Koprivica to the Los Angeles Clippers for sum of $2.1 million.

 On July 18, 2024, the draft rights for Koprivica were traded from the Clippers to the Utah Jazz as part of a deal centering on Russell Westbrook and Kris Dunn.
+On February 4, 2026, Koprivica's draft rights were traded to the Oklahoma City Thunder.